 Parents and students should also check the websites of colleges to which the student plans to apply, as many institutions will require their own forms in addition to the FAFSA and PROFILE.
 It can be useful to make a list of the various deadlines for all of the financial aid forms and materials.
 College Counselors are ready to support students who will be applying for college financial aid.

 We look forward to welcoming you to CA!
-Feel free to use a visitor parking spot at the Main Gate, and please check in at the kiosk outside of the Main School Building when you arrive.
+Feel free to use a visitor parking spot at the Main Gate.
+When you arrive, please proceed to the Main School Building entrance, ring the bell, and check in at the welcome desk in the lobby.